grilgamesh/Myopia-investigation/README.md

 # Investigating Myopia

-An investigation to see what patterns machine learning can pick up on the classic Myopia dataset.
+An investigation to see what patterns machine learning can pick up on a supplied Myopia dataset.
 With what certainty can we predict whether a person is myopic, based on the given information about them?

 ## Technology implemented:
 * Python